 In addition, RCRA requires public involvement during the RCRA corrective action process, whether such cleanups are instituted through a permit or order, or conducted voluntarily.
 The RCRA Corrective Action Workshop Communication Tools consists of documents assisting in: working effectively with others and developing group participation skills; conducting effective meetings with representatives of facilities and developing working relationships with them; and working with challenges and resistance among facilities, the public and even colleagues.

-The following resources are available regarding public participation in hazardous waste management issues.You may need Adobe Reader to view files on this page.
+The following resources are available regarding public participation in hazardous waste management issues.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 Resource Conservation and Recovery Act Public Participation Manual (PDF)(81 pp, 1 MB,

 2016 Edition of the RCRA Public Participation Manual